-When a 14-inch water line broke on Shitike Creek in May, nearly 4,000 people in Warm Springs were left without water, a crisis that would last for 86 days.
+When a 14-inch water line broke on Shitike Creek this May, nearly 4,000 people in Warm Springs were left without water, a crisis that would last for 86 days.

-Martinez would be reminded of his days in the Marines, when he would sometimes have to walk 5 or 6 miles just to get water that wasn't clean.
+Martinez would be reminded of his days in the Marines, when he would sometimes have to walk five or six miles just to get water that wasn't clean.